Since the launch of Instagram Stories in 2016, the format has taken off among advertisers.

 Postmates taps into FOMO with an Instagram Stories ad about its seven-day delivery credit offer:

 Postmates’ Stories invoke FOMO not only because of the short window of time in which the post will play but also because of the enticing, short-lived opportunity it presents.

 Increase the pressure to click by offering your audience deals they can’t refuse within an already immediate format!

 Instagram Stories Examples Bonus #8

-To promote its new Anthem release, game maker EA Sports capitalized on the Fear of Missing Out (FOMO) by offering Instagram users the opportunity to be the first to try the new action role-playing game — giving them the feeling that they would become members of an exclusive club.
+To promote its new Anthem release, game-maker EA Sports capitalized on FOMO by offering Instagram users the opportunity to be the first to try the new action role-playing game, giving them the feeling that they would become members of an exclusive club.